ClemGavoille/performance_projection_sc2024/README.md

 See the drcachesim documentation for further documentation on its usage.

+Our cache configurations can be found in caches/

 ## Run with script

 An example script to run client can be found in scripts/run_drcachesim.sh.